 Our Board is presently composed of eleven members, ten of whom are independent within our director independence standards, which meet the director independence standards of the NASDAQ Stock Market Marketplace Rules.
-Since our 2013 annual meeting of stockholders, we have appointed three new directors, each of whom is currently serving on our Board-Pamela D.A.
-Reeve joined us in August 2013 and both Matthew W. Bross and Richard J. Lynch joined us in February 2014.
-At the 2014 annual meeting of stockholders, all of our directors will be elected to hold office in accordance with our Fourth Amended and Restated Certificate of Incorporation, as amended.
-Each of the directors elected at the 2014 annual meeting of stockholders will serve for a term expiring at the 2015 annual meeting of stockholders.
+At the 2015 annual meeting of stockholders, all of our directors will be elected to hold office in accordance with our Fourth Amended and Restated Certificate of Incorporation, as amended.
+Each of the directors elected at the 2015 annual meeting of stockholders will serve for a term expiring at the 2016 annual meeting of stockholders.